■ Rehearsal Tips

 67% Of DJs Believe Covid-19 Has Made Some Positive Impact On The Industry

 Another widely recorded benefit of the pandemic was the rise of DJ streaming on platforms such as Twitch - both as a way to connect with fans and as a new revenue stream.
-Others cited more time to practice DJing - many opting to perfect “scratching”, “playing different genres” or “learning to mix on vinyl”.
+Others cited more time to actually learn how to DJ - many opting to perfect “scratching”, “playing different genres” or “learning to mix on vinyl”.

 “It has taken everyone back to basics.
 Everyone, no matter who you are, is a bedroom DJ.”